 All businesses experience ups and downs.
 External factors like seasonality, outdated equipment, and expiring business relationships prevent your cash flow from staying the same every month.
 It’s simply not possible to eliminate occasional dips in revenue.
 So, rather than wasting time and money trying to avoid the unavoidable, it makes more sense to just focus on being prepared.
 Examining cash flow data can show you the exact points of the year when revenue begins to slow down.

 Your business’s slow months will become infinitely less stressful when they no longer catch you off guard.
 You can figure out the right time to start gathering the requirements for business loans or the right time to start putting in some extra hours.
 Several strategies can help you save more money in anticipation of dips in revenue.
 Accurate cash flow data can tell you when to launch each one, instead of getting overwhelmed by trying to launch them all simultaneously.

 3. Knowing Your Cash Flow Frees Up Your Concentration

 No business owner can deny the connection between anxiety and uncertainty.
 The less you know, the more you worry about the future.
-These fears will decrease significantly, however, when you can safely say you have your cash flow under control.
+However, these fears will decrease significantly when you can safely say you have your cash flow under control.
 When you aren’t constantly worrying about your financial health, you can finally direct your full attention to what you do best: growing your business.
 Just think of how much more you could get done each day if your mind wasn’t burdened by anxiety.

 Yes, it will likely take time to fix the holes in your cash flow and adequately prepare for future investments.
 But the sooner you identify your shortcomings, the sooner you can fix them and get back to generating revenue.